Farmers & Merchants Investments Inc. Sells 220 Shares of Norfolk Southern Co. (NYSE:NSC)

-A number of research analysts recently issued reports on the stock.
-Stifel Nicolaus dropped their price objective on shares of Norfolk Southern from $260.00 to $253.00 and set a “buy” rating for the company in a report on Tuesday, October 3rd.
-TD Cowen raised their price objective on shares of Norfolk Southern from $243.00 to $253.00 and gave the company an “outperform” rating in a report on Friday, July 28th.
-Vertical Research upgraded shares of Norfolk Southern from a “hold” rating to a “buy” rating and set a $260.00 price objective for the company in a report on Tuesday, July 11th.
-Morgan Stanley dropped their price objective on shares of Norfolk Southern from $177.00 to $174.00 and set an “equal weight” rating for the company in a report on Monday, October 2nd.
-Finally, JPMorgan Chase & Co. lowered their price target on shares of Norfolk Southern from $279.00 to $245.00 and set an “overweight” rating for the company in a report on Wednesday, October 11th.
-Eleven research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-Based on data from MarketBeat, Norfolk Southern currently has a consensus rating of “Moderate Buy” and an average price target of $242.00.
+A number of equities analysts recently commented on NSC shares.
+Morgan Stanley lowered their price target on shares of Norfolk Southern from $177.00 to $174.00 and set an “equal weight” rating on the stock in a research report on Monday, October 2nd.
+Wells Fargo & Company raised their price target on shares of Norfolk Southern from $250.00 to $260.00 in a research report on Tuesday, July 11th.
+Stifel Nicolaus lowered their price target on shares of Norfolk Southern from $260.00 to $253.00 and set a “buy” rating on the stock in a research report on Tuesday, October 3rd.
+Susquehanna reduced their price objective on shares of Norfolk Southern from $245.00 to $215.00 and set a “neutral” rating on the stock in a research note on Tuesday, October 3rd.
+Finally, JPMorgan Chase & Co. reduced their price objective on shares of Norfolk Southern from $279.00 to $245.00 and set an “overweight” rating on the stock in a research note on Wednesday, October 11th.
+Eleven analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+According to data from MarketBeat.com, Norfolk Southern currently has an average rating of “Moderate Buy” and an average target price of $242.00.

-Norfolk Southern (NYSE:NSC – Get Free Report) last announced its quarterly earnings data on Thursday, July 27th.
-The railroad operator reported $2.95 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $3.15 by ($0.20).
+Norfolk Southern (NYSE:NSC – Get Free Report) last released its quarterly earnings data on Thursday, July 27th.
+The railroad operator reported $2.95 earnings per share for the quarter, missing the consensus estimate of $3.15 by ($0.20).
+The company had revenue of $2.98 billion during the quarter, compared to the consensus estimate of $3.08 billion.
 Norfolk Southern had a net margin of 20.25% and a return on equity of 24.88%.
-The firm had revenue of $2.98 billion during the quarter, compared to the consensus estimate of $3.08 billion.
-During the same quarter in the prior year, the firm posted $3.45 earnings per share.
-The company’s revenue was down 8.3% on a year-over-year basis.
-On average, equities research analysts forecast that Norfolk Southern Co. will post 12.15 earnings per share for the current year.
+The business’s revenue was down 8.3% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $3.45 EPS.
+As a group, sell-side analysts anticipate that Norfolk Southern Co. will post 12.15 EPS for the current year.

 Norfolk Southern Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Monday, August 21st.
-Investors of record on Friday, August 4th were paid a $1.35 dividend.
-This represents a $5.40 dividend on an annualized basis and a yield of 2.68%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, August 21st.
+Stockholders of record on Friday, August 4th were paid a $1.35 dividend.
 The ex-dividend date of this dividend was Thursday, August 3rd.
+This represents a $5.40 annualized dividend and a dividend yield of 2.68%.
 Norfolk Southern’s dividend payout ratio is currently 48.56%.

 About Norfolk Southern